-“By itself, artemisinin is about 100 times more selective in killing cancer cells as opposed to normal cells.
-Artemisinin is 34,000 times more potent in killing the cancer cells as opposed to their normal cousins.
+By itself, artemisinin is about 100 times more selective in killing cancer cells as opposed to normal cells.
+In this study, the new artemisinin compound was 34,000 times more potent in killing the cancer cells as opposed to their normal cousins.
 So the tagging process appears to have greatly increased the potency of artemisinin’s cancer-killing properties.

 Despite the compound being licensed to Holley Pharmaceuticals, it has yet to be used for cancer treatment in humans.

-“The compound is currently being licensed by the University of Washington to Artemisia Biomedical Inc., a company that Lai, Sasaki and Narendra Singh, UW associate professor of bioengineering, founded in Newcastle, Washington for development and commercialization.
+The compound is currently being licensed by the University of Washington to Artemisia Biomedical Inc., a company Lai, Sasaki and Narendra Singh, UW associate professor of bioengineering, founded in Newcastle, Wash. for development and commercialization.
 Human trials are at least several years away.
-Artemisinin is readily available, Sasaki said, and he hopes their compound can eventually be cheaply manufactured to help cancer patients in developing countries.”
-(0)
+Artemisinin is readily available, Sasaki said, and he hopes their compound can eventually be cheaply manufactured to help cancer patients in developing countries.

-“Artemisinin reacts with iron to form free radicals that kill cells.
-Since cancer cells uptake relatively larger amounts of iron than normal cells, they are more susceptible to the toxic effect of artemisinin.
-In previous research, we have shown that artemisinin is more drawn to cancer cells than to normal cells.
-In the present research, we covalently attached artemisinin to the iron-carying plasma glycoprotein transferrin.
-Transferrin is transported into the cells via receptor-mediated endocytosis and cancer cells express significantly more transferrin receptors on their cell surface and endocytose more transferrin than normal cells.
+Artemisinin reacts with iron to form free radicals that kill cells.
+Since cancer cells uptake relatively large amount of iron than normal cells, they are more susceptible to the toxic effect of artemisinin.
+In previous research, we have shown that artemisinin is more toxic to cancer cells than to normal cells.
+In the present research, we covalently attached artemisinin to the iron-carrying plasma glycoprotein transferrin.
+Transferrin is transported into cells via receptor-mediated endocytosis and cancer cells express significantly more transferrin receptors on their cell surface and endocytose more transferrin than normal cells.
 Thus, we hypothesize that by tagging artemisinin to transferrin, both iron and artemisinin would be transported into cancer cells in one package.
 Once inside a cell, iron is released and can readily react with artemisinin close by tagged to the transferrin.
 This would enhance the toxicity and selectivity of artemisinin towards cancer cells.
+In this paper, we describe a method to synthesize such a compound in which transferrin was conjugated with an analog of artemisinin artelinic acid via the N-glycoside chains on the C-domain.
+The resulting conjugate (‘tagged-compound’) was characterized by MALDI-MS, UV/Vis spectroscopy, chemiluminescence, and HPLC.
+We then tested the compound on a human leukemia cell line (Molt-4) and normal human lymphocytes.
 We found that holotransferrin-tagged artemisinin, when compared with artemisinin, was very potent and selective in killing cancer cells.
-Thus, this ‘tagged-compound’ could potentially be developed into an effective chemotherapeutic agent for cancer treatment.”
-(1)
+Thus, this ‘tagged-compound’ could potentially be developed into an effective chemotherapeutic agent for cancer treatment.